 If you think India is the ultimate yoga travel destination, think again!
-These 7 places (plus 7 great alternatives) are our picks for the very best yoga adventures in 2018!
+These 7 extraordinary places (plus 7 great alternatives) are our picks for the very best yoga destinations!
+Read on to find your perfect yoga vacation.

 A couple of years ago, we made our first trip to India.
 Having heard from all our yogi friends what a mind-blowing spiritual experience it is to travel to the birthplace of yoga, I was expecting…